PeterDenton/Eigenvector-Eigenvalue-Identity/Readme.md

  [ True  True  True  True  True  True  True  True]
  [ True  True  True  True  True  True  True  True]]
 ```
+where the first two numbers are |v<sub>0,1</sub>|<sup>2</sup> calculated with the new formula and numpy and the array is the comparison of each element of each eigenvector.

-or import it into your own code as:
+Alternatively, import it into your own code as:
 ```
 import E2
 E2.vijsq(H, i, j)